nikitaguptaa/The-Sparks-Foundation/README.md

 # The-Sparks-Foundation
-@ Author- Nikita Gupta

-Data Science and Analytics Internship -GRIP tasks (Graduate Rotational Internship Program)
-This repository is for storing code related to internship at The SPARKS Foundation
+This repository consists of my work pertaining to 'Data Science & Business Analytics Internship' at The Sparks Foundation.

 (TASK - 2) - This folder contains data of some students.
 Task is to predict whether score increases if number of hours of study increases.
 We performed EDA and fitted a linear Regression model for this data.